Chaduke/blitz3d_soloud/README.md

 cmake --build cmake-build-release --config Release
 ```
 Assuming all went well, the BLITZ3D_INSTALL directory will contain the final binaries, simply run Blitz3D.exe to get blitzing!

-### Too lazy to build?

-Grab the prebuilt version from https://blitzresearch.itch.io/